 A third reason is for the very survival of humanity.
 The Cabal isn’t content to simply hold the world captive in perpetual servitude.
 Its mission is more ambitious.
 Endless war is a central feature of its plan as it is both good for business, a source of enormous profits for the military industrial complex and a means of population control.
 The prospects for WWIII are real.
 Many of those who have seriously considered the brutal machinations of the ruling Cabal have come to a stark conclusion.
 It is simply that that the world is run by psychopaths.
 What is their end game?
 Social psychologist Preston James concludes it is “hell on earth”, which includes the destruction of the “family, sex roles and basic right and wrong morality.“28 If there is the slightest chance this is true, we have no choice but to resist.

 I was recently pondering the fact that many of my family and friends had not yet awakened to truths known to my dad more than fifty years ago.
-Then I had my ahaa moment.
+Then I had a small ahaa moment.
 Twenty years earlier, in a similar frame of mind, I wondered how I might help my children, in grade school at the time, prepare for an increasingly turbulent workplace and uncertain career futures.
 My solution was to produce a workbook on the emerging world of work, complete with stories, exercises and strategies.
 It gave me the space I needed to articulate coming trends and developments and suggest how they might prepare for them.
 It was at the same time a digestible and non-threatening way for my children to consider the possibilities when they were so inclined.
 In our career-related conversations in the intervening years, there have been occasional opportunities to reference the career principles I articulated years earlier.

 So, now I must begin a new conversation about the essential nature of our socio-political reality and a quest for freedom.
 It will take us far beyond the boundaries of the known world and the figurative dragons that guard its borders.
 I undertake this journey with any who care to join me in a spirit of profound gratitude to a father who took time for some very important discussions.
 Among other things, he taught me to reserve my reverence for God not governments or their leaders, and to carefully sift the received wisdom of the day.
 American journalist, H.L.
 Mencken once said: “The most dangerous man, to any government, is the man who is able to think things out for himself…Almost inevitably, he comes to the conclusion that the government he lives under is dishonest, insane, and intolerable.”